mvolkmann/blog/src/python/tkinter.md

 | `fill`   | similar to `expand`, but can retain minimal dimensions;<br>`NONE` (default), `X`, `Y`, or `BOTH` |
 | `side`   | `TOP` (default), `BOTTOM`, `LEFT`, or `RIGHT`                                                    |

-Here is a simple example of using `pack`:
+Here is a simple example of using `pack`.
+It demonstrates that if multiple widgets are packed to the same side, they line up in the order they were packed.

 ```python
 from tkinter import *